Research

 At the end of the day, there is substantial overlap between what these packages can do (some are even partially dependent on others), but they have different function calls and syntax and some are uniquely able to perform certain functions.
 In my experience, you will pick one as your “workhorse” and call on the others when needed.
 Just be careful to keep track of which you are using when!
 For now, here would be my recommendations to get most of what you would want to get accomplished on a day to day basis (more references regarding data input and reporting provided below):

-- Modeling: fixest for standard OLS, IV, DiD, panel data, logit, probit models with “typical” standard error arrangements (a nice introduction for Stata users is here, which also provides references to more speciality modeling like lme4 for hierarchical linear modeling) – other specialties like SEM (lavaan), time series, or survival analysis have their own packages such as lavaan that go beyond my coverage here
+- Modeling: fixest for standard OLS, IV, DiD, panel data, logit, probit models with “typical” standard error arrangements (a nice introduction for Stata users is here, which also provides references to more speciality modeling like lme4 for hierarchical linear modeling).
+Other specialties like SEM (lavaan), time series, or survival analysis have their own packages such as lavaan that go beyond my coverage here.

 Content analyses and qualitative data